No items found.

 Instructions:

-2. Blend the Base – Add the soaked cashews, 120 ml (½ cup) water, 2 tbsp ketchup, ½ tsp garlic powder, ½ tsp onion powder, and ½ tsp salt to a high-speed blender.
-Blend on high until completely smooth and creamy, scraping down the sides as needed.
+2. Blend the Base Add the soaked cashews, 120 ml (½ cup) water, 2 tbsp ketchup, ½ tsp garlic powder, ½ tsp onion powder, and ½ tsp salt to a high-speed blender.
+Blend on high until completely smooth and creamy.

-4. Adjust with Brine – Add 1–2 tsp pickle brine to brighten and sharpen the flavor.
-Taste and adjust salt or brine as needed.
+4. Adjust with Brine Add 5–10 ml (1–2 tsp) pickle brine to brighten and sharpen the flavor.
+Taste and adjust.

 Common Mistakes: